 His entire article was premised on an invocation given by an atheist to the Polk County Board of Commissioners.

-Even terrorists, pedophiles, and felons also know there’s more to life (maybe not the right life but a life nonetheless).
+Even terrorists, pedophiles, and felons know there’s more to life than “nothing.”
 Does Thompson know that?
 Was he playing stupid, general public man; or was his real purpose to foment hate against atheists among his Christian readers with his supercilious invective?

 Invocation means “prayer” only to Thompson’s audience.
 A person of reason and basic reading skills can easily consult a dictionary to understand the full depth of the various definitions for the word invocation.